Skip to main content

 • Organ dysfunction (can affect function of the kidney and liver)

 Ask your cancer care team what you should watch for.
 Most side effects are short-term and go away after treatment ends.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
-Be sure to ask your doctor or nurse about medicines to help reduce side effects.
+Be sure to ask your cancer care team about medicines to help reduce side effects.

 More information about chemotherapy